cssanimation/css-animation-101/README.md

 I also send out a free weekly [CSS Animation newsletter](https://cssanimation.rocks/weekly/).
 Sign up and get an email of cool inspiration in your inbox each week.

 Lastly, if you want to help me with the above, consider [being a CSS Animation patreon](https://www.patreon.com/cssanimation).
 I've been running the newsletter for approaching 3 years and will continue to do so thanks to the support of people like you!

+## Contributing

+I love to get feedback, even if it's just to helpfully point out a typo!
+Pull requests welcomed, or else you can message me [on Twitter](https://twitter.com/cssanimation) or [by email](mailto:donovan@cssanimation.rocks).

 ## Technical details